Omega Flex (NASDAQ:OFLX) Shares Gap Down to $117.20

 Omega Flex (NASDAQ:OFLX) last posted its quarterly earnings results on Wednesday, October 20th.
 The industrial products company reported $0.61 EPS for the quarter.
 Omega Flex had a return on equity of 50.23% and a net margin of 20.43%.
 The business had revenue of $31.73 million during the quarter.

-In other news, COO Mark F. Albino sold 7,450 shares of the business’s stock in a transaction that occurred on Monday, November 22nd.
-The stock was sold at an average price of $137.92, for a total transaction of $1,027,504.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, President Mark F. Albino sold 1,153 shares of the business’s stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $140.31, for a total value of $161,777.43.
+In other news, President Mark F. Albino sold 1,153 shares of the company’s stock in a transaction on Wednesday, November 17th.
+The shares were sold at an average price of $140.31, for a total transaction of $161,777.43.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, President Mark F. Albino sold 4,910 shares of the business’s stock in a transaction on Friday, November 19th.
+The stock was sold at an average price of $138.26, for a total transaction of $678,856.60.
 The disclosure for this sale can be found here.
-Insiders have sold 19,710 shares of company stock valued at $2,737,417 in the last quarter.
-43.00% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders have sold 19,710 shares of company stock valued at $2,737,417.
+Corporate insiders own 43.00% of the company’s stock.

-Several institutional investors have recently modified their holdings of OFLX.
-Citigroup Inc. grew its stake in shares of Omega Flex by 100.5% in the third quarter.
-Citigroup Inc. now owns 409 shares of the industrial products company’s stock worth $58,000 after purchasing an additional 205 shares during the last quarter.
-BNP Paribas Arbitrage SA grew its stake in shares of Omega Flex by 322.8% in the third quarter.
-BNP Paribas Arbitrage SA now owns 520 shares of the industrial products company’s stock worth $74,000 after purchasing an additional 397 shares during the last quarter.
-Metropolitan Life Insurance Co NY bought a new stake in shares of Omega Flex in the first quarter worth $78,000.
-SG Americas Securities LLC bought a new stake in shares of Omega Flex in the third quarter worth $162,000.
-Finally, Barclays PLC grew its stake in shares of Omega Flex by 213.1% in the third quarter.
-Barclays PLC now owns 1,287 shares of the industrial products company’s stock worth $184,000 after purchasing an additional 876 shares during the last quarter.
-37.03% of the stock is currently owned by institutional investors.
+Several hedge funds have recently modified their holdings of OFLX.
+Charles Schwab Investment Management Inc. boosted its holdings in Omega Flex by 4.1% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 20,640 shares of the industrial products company’s stock worth $3,029,000 after buying an additional 817 shares during the period.
+Inscription Capital LLC bought a new position in Omega Flex in the 2nd quarter worth approximately $44,915,000.
+Daiwa Securities Group Inc. boosted its holdings in Omega Flex by 32.4% in the 2nd quarter.
+Daiwa Securities Group Inc. now owns 20,847 shares of the industrial products company’s stock worth $3,058,000 after buying an additional 5,100 shares during the period.
+Geode Capital Management LLC boosted its holdings in Omega Flex by 3.6% in the 2nd quarter.
+Geode Capital Management LLC now owns 60,447 shares of the industrial products company’s stock valued at $8,868,000 after purchasing an additional 2,120 shares during the period.
+Finally, Vanguard Group Inc. boosted its holdings in Omega Flex by 0.3% in the 2nd quarter.
+Vanguard Group Inc. now owns 147,588 shares of the industrial products company’s stock valued at $21,653,000 after purchasing an additional 423 shares during the period.
+Institutional investors own 37.03% of the company’s stock.

 About Omega Flex (NASDAQ:OFLX)